Documentation

 The connection mode decides where provider requests run:

-Frontend (default)Directly from your browser to the providerThe browser-exposed key (NEXT_PUBLIC_MASSIVE_API_KEY, or a key you enter in Settings)
+Frontend (default)Directly from your browser to the providerBrowser-exposed keys (NEXT_PUBLIC_*, or keys you enter in Settings)

-Use Backend mode when you want to keep your Massive key on the server instead of shipping it to the browser.
+Use Backend mode when you want to keep your provider secrets on the server instead of shipping them to the browser.
+On the server, Alpaca requests use the official @alpacahq/alpaca-trade-api SDK; in the browser they use native fetch and WebSocket (the SDK is never bundled for the browser).

 Environment variables